thewildofficial/MammothBox/docs/mvp_backend_design.md

 **Goal.** Ship a single, deployable backend that accepts arbitrary JSON and media via a single endpoint, makes a deterministic storage decision (SQL vs JSONB), and clusters media into human-meaningful directories.
 Design for a hackathon: minimal infra, CPU-only inference, clear extension points.

+PROBLEM STATEMENT:

+Challenge: Design a smart storage system with a single frontend interface that intelligently processes and stores any type of data.
+Key Requirements:
+For Media Files (Images/Videos):
+Accept any media type through a unified frontend Automatically analyze and categorize content
+Place files with related existing media in appropriate directories Create new directories for unique content categories Organize subsequent related media into existing directories For Structured Data (JSON Objects):
+Accept JSON objects through the same frontend Intelligently determine whether SQL or NoSQL is more appropriate Create the appropriate database entity automatically For multiple JSON objects: analyze structure and generate complete schema with proper relationships Additional Considerations:
+System should accept optional comments/metadata to aid in schema generation Must handle both single and batch data inputs
+Should maintain consistency and optimize for query performance

 ---

 ## 0. Constraints & Guiding Principles